Ridesharing Driver

 DashLink offers are typically longer delivery routes.
 The orders that we reviewed had 25+ stops with up to 40 miles of driving.

-For now, you have to be in an eligible market to receive DashLink orders and DoorDash hasn’t said exactly where they are available.
+One large DashLink offer can be enough to hit your earnings goal for the day.
+You have to be in an eligible market to receive DashLink orders and DoorDash hasn’t said exactly where they are available.

 In eligible cities, DoorDash launched a Waitlist feature that allows you to get in line for a DashLink order.
 If you get the invite to the Waitlist, definitely sign up.